-Michael has extensive experience in complex litigation matters, representing clients in both federal and state courts.
-A significant portion of his practice involves employment law, and includes providing major national corporations with oversight of their employment litigation.
-Michael also counsels and defends employers on a wide variety of professional and commercial matters.
-He has served as trial counsel in cases involving product liability, premises liability, construction litigation, environmental litigation, sexual abuse litigation, and other complex litigation.
+Maz has extensive experience in complex civil litigation matters, representing clients in both federal and state courts.
+A significant portion of his practice involves employment law and includes providing major national corporations with oversight and defense of their employment litigation.
+Much of that entails early and quick evaluation and resolution of claims or lawsuits by private mediation.
+He also defends companies on housing discrimination, sexual harassment, and a wide variety of wrongful termination, discrimination and retaliation claims.
+Maz also represents national youth organizations and private schools throughout New England on negligence claims involving sexual abuse.
+Maz has tried dozens of cases involving premises liability, liquor liability, construction litigation, environmental litigation, sexual abuse litigation, product liability, and other complex litigation.